 Gifts in a jar recipes are some of my favorite and this DIY no-knead bread mix in a jar is the perfect gift for busy folks wanting super yummy homemade bread.
 Because honestly, who doesn't like homemade bread?

 Maria is up today with a fun DIY No-Knead Bread Mix in a jar recipe.
-This no-knead bread mix would be perfect paired with a jar of homemade jam and jelly (go to the bottom of the page for all of my canning jam/jelly recipes) or some flavored butters.
-(Hint: some awesome knock your boots off flavored butter recipes are coming soon!!)
+This no-knead bread mix would be perfectly paired with a jar of homemade jam and jelly (this low sugar no store-bought pectin strawberry jam is our favorite) or some flavored butter.
+(Hint: try these awesome knock your boots off flavored butter recipes !!)

 How is it this close to Christmas already?
 It seems like just yesterday schools were letting out for summer break.
 Though it is nearing faster than I would like, I am very excited for Christmas this year.
 Most years I am constantly on the verge of pulling my hair out.
 With every advertisement saying if I really love my family I will get their product, and trying to find the funds for Christmas (not to mention the big family I have to prepare a feast for), I began to hate this time of year.
 I really did.